Chair Executive Committee

 I have a particular interest in minimally invasive procedures including Percutaneous Cryo-ablation and recently lectured at The International Society of Cryosurgery Conference in Kanazawa, Japan where I am a board member.

-I have gained a BSc and Post-Graduate degrees in Health and Social Care, and in Learning and Teaching, with an MSc in Medical & Healthcare Education.
-I am currently completing an MBA in Cambridge.
+In academia, I have achieved a BSc (Hons) and Post-Graduate degrees in Health and Social Care, and in Learning and Teaching, with an MSc and MBA.

 I am a Consultant Podiatrist Prescriber and member of the Royal College of Physicians & Surgeons Glasgow.
 I am an OFQUAL and SQA qualified trainer in safeguarding children and adults, first aid, anaphylaxis and oxygen with more than 14 years’ experience in teaching/training with qualifications ‘Certificate Teaching Skill Evidence Based Medicine’, & ‘Level 3 Award in Education & Training Certification’ as well as IOCP’s award for ‘Outstanding Contribution towards Education (2015)’.